Television in Belgium: Domestic channels

-These three broadcast groups combined generate about 80% of the total market share daily with VRT being the biggest with a market share of just above 36% (all channels combined), DPG Media taking about 31% (all channels combined) and SBS Belgium taking about 12% (all channels combined).
+These three broadcast groups combined generate about 80% of the total market share daily with VRT being the biggest with a market share of just above 36% (all channels combined), DPG Media taking about 31% (all channels combined) and Play Media taking about 12% (all channels combined).

 The channels één and vtm are the main players in terms of daily newscasts and local content with primetime being filled for 90% with local productions or local versions of international formats.
 Vier(4) also has started programming mainly local productions in the primetime slot.
 All other channels air a majority of international (mostly US made) productions in original language (English) with subtitles.
 The only exception is children's programming which is dubbed in Dutch.

 Apart from these main groups there are dozens of other local or localised versions of other channels. e.g. MTV, Nickelodeon, National Geographic, and Discovery Channel.

-In the French part there are 3 main broadcast groups:
+In the French part there are three main broadcast groups: